phil303/react-touch/README.md

 [![codecov.io](https://codecov.io/github/phil303/react-touch/coverage.svg?branch=master)](https://codecov.io/github/phil303/react-touch?branch=master)
 [![NPM Version](https://img.shields.io/npm/v/react-touch.svg?style=flat)](https://www.npmjs.com/package/react-touch)

-React-Touch is a set of wrapper components that handle touch events in a more declarative way.
-This library is still a WIP - test coverage is good but the API is probably going to shift in the comings days.
+React-Touch is a set of wrapper components that handle touch interactions in a more declarative way, abstracting out and giving you hooks into behaviors such as dragging, holding, swiping, and custom gestures.
+React-Touch also works with mouse events as well.

 Here's a quick example of the API.